wpbindt/wpbindt.github.io/_posts/2024-02-04-blog-post-ideas.markdown

 # I don't like structural subtyping
 `Command.execute` vs `Prisoner.execute`.
 Python does it.
 Typescript does it.
 Bleh.
 Nominal typing considered beneficial.

+# The term "unit" test confuses me
+What's a unit?